Advertiser Disclosure

 One of the best ways to make the most of credit cards is to get as much value back as a function of your spending habits.
 In other words, if you make specific types of purchases frequently, any extra return on that spending can compound over the long run.

-Similarly, if you’re also a business owner and often make purchases at construction material and hardware suppliers, you’ll access even better rewards by using the Amex Business Platinum card in tandem.
+Similarly, if you’re also a business owner and often make purchases at construction material and hardware suppliers, you can access even better rewards by using the Amex Business Platinum card in tandem.

 Accessing More Benefits

 For example, the Chase Sapphire Reserve card offers a very easy-to-use $300 travel credit annually.
-In addition, it’s one of the only cards with the ability to redeem points for 50% more value (1.5 cents apiece) towards travel through the Chase Travel portal.
+In addition, it’s one of the only cards with the ability to redeem points for more value toward travel through the Chase Travel portal.
 This card also boasts the best travel insurance in the business and useful Chase transfer partners like United MileagePlus and World of Hyatt.

 If you also have an Amex Platinum card in your portfolio, you can get the world’s best lounge-access privileges, additional Amex transfer partners like ANA Mileage Club, and other lifestyle benefits.